rwasson/pytest_harness/README.md

 - one-click test execution from an IDE
 - readable per-test-file logs where printed diagnostics are easy to find
 - dedicated test-file coverage reports showing missing source lines (helpful for writing new tests)
-- no command-line flags
+- no command-line flags and no pyproject.toml settings required (uses its own coverage settings)
-- remaining test files still run when one file crashes
+- remaining test files still run after one test file crashes
 - explicit reporting of import errors, collection failures, and files with no collected tests
-- one compact dashboard for the complete run, including combined coverage
+- compact dashboard for the complete run, including combined coverage

 pytest_harness is a workflow tool, not a pytest plugin.